aleksander-mendoza/aleksander-mendoza.github.io/index.md

 ```

 ##### The thinking process
 You might be wondering how I arrived at this proof.
 In fact, I started from the end.
 My initial goal was to prove `add_commutativity` but I coudln't.
 Whenever you're stuck in Isabelle, it's always a good idea to backtrack and try to prove something simpler first.
 I tried proving all the smaller auxiliary theorems like `add_suc_out` first.
-Even those were difficult because initially my definition of `add` looked like this
+Even those were difficult because initially my definition of `plus` looked like this

 ```
-primrec add :: "nat ⇒ nat ⇒ nat" where
+primrec plus :: "nat ⇒ nat ⇒ nat" where
-"add Zero y = y" |
+"plus Zero y = y" |
-"add (Suc x) y = add x (Suc y)" (* Suc applied to y! *)
+"plus (Suc x) y = plus x (Suc y)" (* Suc applied to y! *)
 ```
-Only after changing the definition to `Suc (add x y)` all of the theorems became much easier to prove.
+Only after changing the definition to `Suc (plus x y)` all of the theorems became much easier to prove.
 This is something you will see often when working with Isabelle or any other proof assistant.
 There are many equivalent definitions but some are more elegant than others.

 ### Inductive predicates